 And the best option is….

-After answering the above, the tool spits out the best option for you.
-For my choices above it was a Roth IRA, which is where I was leaning anyway.
+Based on your answers to the above questions, the best option will vary.
+For me and at my income it was a Roth IRA, which is where I was leaning anyway.
 I maxed out my employer 401k contributions and given my household’s income levels a Roth IRA was probably the only choice for me.
-Still it was good to walk through this tool and verify this.
-You can walk through the tool your self at E*TRADE (you can see it when you start the account application process).
-I tried a few other combinations and got the following answers of note (assumed earned income in all scenarios).
+Based on other answer combinations you can get the following answers of note (assumed earned income in all scenarios).
 As you can see the choices vary a lot with circumstance.

 - Scenario #3 – Age < 49, Has earned Income, No to employer work plan, Married filing status, Spouse eligible for plan, $99,000 estimated AGI (income).
 Best option is : You’re eligible for both a Traditional and Roth IRA.
 Choose the statement you agree with the most: I would rather take a tax deduction now, even if I have to pay taxes on my withdrawals later.
 (This would indicate if a Traditional IRA is right for you).
 OR I prefer to have tax-free withdrawals in the future, even if my contributions are not tax-deductible now.
 (This would indicate if a Roth IRA is right for you)